Periodicity and decidability of translational tilings by rational polygonal sets: Introduction

 Let $\Omega \subset \mathbb R^2$ be a rational polygonal set.
 By translation and dilation invariance of tilings, we can assume that $V(\Omega)\subset \Z^2$.

 \begin{itemize} \item[(1)] In Section~\ref{sec:integer}, by sliding the \emph{sliding components} of a tiling by $\Omega$, we show that there exists a tiling $T$ of $\R^2$ by $\Omega$ that is contained in $\Z^2$. \item[(2)] In Section~\ref{sec:discrete}, we \emph{discretize} $\Omega$: We show that there is a natural number $N$ and a finite set $F\subset N^{-1}\Z^2$ such that every $0\in T\subset \R^2$ is a tiling of $N^{-1}\Z^2$ by $F$ if and only if it is an integer tiling of $\R^2$ by $\Omega$. \item[(3)] Then, using \cite{BH, GT}, where the periodic tiling conjecture was proved to hold in $\Z^2$, we show the existence of a periodic $T\subset \Z^2$ which is a tiling of $N^{-1}\Z^2$ by $F$.
-Theorem~\ref{thm:ptc} and Corollary~\ref{cor:decide} then follow from combining this with (1) and (2). \item[(4)] Observe that by combining (2) and \cite[Theorem 1.4]{GT}, we obtain that any \emph{integer} tiling in $\Tile(\Omega;\R^2)$ is weakly periodic.
+Theorem~\ref{thm:ptc} and Corollary~\ref{cor:decide} then follow from combining this with (1) and (2). \item[(4)] While the proof of Theorem~\ref{thm:ptc} uses off-the-shelf results from \cite{BH, GT}, the proof of Theorem~\ref{thm:weakper} is more delicate and requires novel refinement of the technology introduced in \cite{GT}.
+Indeed, by combining (2) and \cite[Theorem 1.4]{GT}, we merely obtain that any \emph{integer} tiling in $\Tile(\Omega;\R^2)$ is weakly periodic.
 The main obstacle to transferring Theorem~\ref{thm:weakper} from its integer counterpart is the possible \emph{sliding} components obstructing periodicity.
-In Section~\ref{sec:weakper}, we address this obstacle by analysing the connection between the sliding components of \emph{any} set in $\Tile(\Omega; \R^2)$ and the singly-periodic components of sets in $\Tile(F; N^{-1}\Z^2)$, we conclude Theorem~\ref{thm:weakper}. \end{itemize}
+In Section~\ref{sec:weakper}, we address this obstacle by analysing the connection between the sliding components of \emph{any} set in $\Tile(\Omega; \R^2)$ and the singly-periodic components of sets in $\Tile(F; N^{-1}\Z^2)$, and conclude Theorem~\ref{thm:weakper}. \end{itemize}